kelkalot/AMSS-workshop/README.md

 Authors are invited to submit their original contributions before the deadline following the conference submission guidelines.
 Each contribution must be prepared following the ACM two-column format, and should not exceed the length of 6 (six) Letter-sized pages.
 For detailed instructions, please visit the conference homepage.
 (URL to be added)

 Paper submission guidelines
-Please follow the description at the conference web page.
+Please submit your paper via: https://easychair.org/conferences/?conf=amss2020 Formatting guidelines for the paper can be found at the ICMR webpage: http://icmr2020.org/authors.html#submit

+Submission deadline: 12th of March, 2020

 Chairs: